 Breakfast – a feast of breads, pastries and local cheese and charcuterie – is served in Monade, a wood-panelled room on the ground floor of the castle, which also serves lunch and dinner on Mondays and Tuesdays.
-The second restaurant, Dyades, helmed by the talented Geraud Dupuis, is open for lunch and dinner, Wednesday to Sunday; seasonal products and vegetables from the garden are given a Michelin-starred makeover.
+The second restaurant, Dyades, helmed by the talented Geraud Dupuis, is open for lunch and dinner, Wednesday to Sunday; seasonal products and vegetables from the garden are given a Michelin-level makeover.
 Don’t miss a taste of the famous Limousin beef, or the foie gras with butternut squash.
 Monade, a wood-panelled room on the ground floor of the castle is open for private dinners.

 There’s a cocktail bar in Dyades, offering Cognac-based muddles, of course, but also various other wines and beers.

 From Wednesday to Sunday, breakfast at Dyades is served from 8am until noon; lunch hours are noon to 1.30pm; dinner is between 7pm and 9.30pm, and the bar is open from 10am until 11pm.
 On Mondays and Tuesdays a daily menu will be offered to guests.

 Meals can be served in-room with a few hours’ notice, and the hotel can pack a picnic basket for you to disappear with into the domaine.